-Fusion reactors attempt controlled fusion in a plasma of ionised hydrogen contained by magnetic fields.
+One design of fusion reactor attempts controlled fusion in a plasma of ionised hydrogen contained by magnetic fields.
 The plasma is heated by passing a very large electric current through it.
 The fusion process releases a total of 22.8 MeV for every four protons and neutrons fused into a helium nucleus.
-However, at present fusion in such a reactor cannot produce more power than is supplied to it for any appreciable length of time.
+However, at present in 2008 fusion in such a reactor cannot produce more power than is supplied to it for any appreciable length of time.

-See Summary Diagrams: Fusion reactions
+See Summary Diagram: Fusion reactions

-Exponential decay
+Exponential decay processes